vatpac-technology/sops/docs/terminal/perth.md

     **PH ADC** -> **PH TCU**: "Heading 010, ABC"
     `AIP GEN 3.4`

 "Next" Coordination to PH TCU is additionally required for:
     a) Aircraft on a non-standard level.
     b) Aircraft departing from a runway not nominated in the ATIS.

-The PH TCU controller can suspend/resume Auto Release at any time, with the concurrence of PH TWR.
+The PH TCU controller can suspend/resume Auto Release at any time, with the concurrence of PH ADC.

 "Next" Coordination to PH TCU is not required for aircraft assigned a **Procedural SID** and the Standard Assignable Level.